rtcharity/resources.eahub.org/content/learn/connect.md

 * <a target="_blank" href="https://www.facebook.com/groups/458111434360997/">Editing and Review</a> (for getting feedback on your work)
 * <a target="_blank" href="https://www.facebook.com/groups/1666606496928923/">EA Project for Awesome (P4A) </a> - for coordinating voting and the creation of videos to funnel prize money to effective charities during an annual fundraiser
 * <a target="_blank" href="https://www.facebook.com/groups/EAWorkplaceActivism/">Workplace Activism</a>

+<a name="localgroups"></a>

+# Local Groups
+In-person meetups with like-minded people can be very enjoyable, <a target="_blank" href="https://forum.effectivealtruism.org/posts/uPFx462NAamBo5Eqq/ea-survey-series-2018-how-do-people-get-involved-in-ea/">can help people get more involved in EA</a> and keep up to date with EA related research.

+Check out the <a target="_blank" href="http://eahub.org/groups/">EA Hub Groups List</a> to see if there is a local EA group near you.

+<a name="onlineevents"></a>

+# Online Events

+* For a wide range of online events, check out the <a target="_blank" href="https://www.facebook.com/groups/EAOnlineEvents/">EA online events Facebook group</a>.
+* The <a target="_blank" href="https://calendar.google.com/calendar/embed?src=ie5uop71imftf4ut2htbv789v8@group.calendar.google.com">international EA events calendar</a>, curated by several community members, lists high-quality speaker events and large social events suitable for anyone interested in EA. <a target="_blank" href="https://forms.gle/cLHxZ4QY2hjLEYnu8">To add an event, fill out this form</a>.
+If you notice an error in the calendar please email [vaidehiagarwalla@gmail.com](mailto:vaidehiagarwalla@gmail.com).
+* Special interest events are being run by some <a href="#onlinegroups">groups based on interest areas, affiliations, or professions.</a>
+* Join your <a target="_blank" href="http://eahub.org/groups/">nearest local EA group</a> to attend events they may be running.

+<a name="eaforum"></a>
+# EA Forum
+The <a target="_blank" href="http://forum.effectivealtruism.org">Effective Altruism Forum</a> contains in-depth posts, articles and questions on EA cause areas.
+You can get a nuanced understanding of specific cause areas, and see the latest research being done in the community by EA organisations and community members.
+# Conferences
+If you’re able to travel, consider applying to attend an <a target="_blank" href="https://www.eaglobal.org/">EAGx or EA Global</a> conference, which are the main international conferences for the EA community.

+<a name="eahub"></a>

+# EA Hub
+Add your details to the <a target="_blank" href="https://eahub.org/profiles/">map of EAs on the EA hub</a>, and check out other profiles from around the world.

+<a name="newsletters"></a>
+# Newsletters

+* The <a target="_blank" href="https://www.effectivealtruism.org/ea-newsletter-archives/">Effective Altruism Newsletter</a> is a joint project between the <a target="_blank" href="https://www.centreforeffectivealtruism.org/">Centre for Effective Altruism</a> and <a target="_blank" href="https://rethinkprojects.org/">Rethink Charity</a> that provides news and updates about the effective altruism community.

+* The <a target="_blank" href="https://80000hours.org/newsletter/">80,000 Hours Newsletter</a> provides updates on the latest high-impact roles that 80,000 Hours has identified in the EA community and adjacent fields and highlights their <a target="_blank" href="https://80000hours.org/job-board/">job board</a>.

+* The <a target="_blank" href="https://rohinshah.com/alignment-newsletter/">AI alignment newsletter</a> is a weekly publication with content relevant to AI aslighment.

+* <a target="_blank" href="https://us14.campaign-archive.com/home/?u=66df320da8400b581cbc1b539&id=de632a3c62">Farmed Animal
+Welfare newsletter</a> from Open Philanthropy.

+* <a target="_blank" href="https://wordpress.us18.list-manage.com/subscribe?u=6e4a3c238c0cbe9c754c8b554&id=9abab652ea">But Can They Suffer newsletter</a> summarises news, research, discussion, job opportunities, and events related to effective animal advocacy.

+* <a target="_blank" href="https://www.openphilanthropy.org/criminal-justice-reform-newsletter-archive">Criminal Justice Reform newsletter</a> from Open Philanthropy is a monthly update highlighting the work and achievements of criminal justice reform grantees.

+<a target="_blank" href="http://eepurl.com/g9mEtn">Effective Environmentalism newsletter</a> is a monthly update on the newest research on effective ways to protect our environment and combat climate change.

+* The <a target="_blank" href="https://www.vox.com/future-perfect">Future Perfect</a> project on Vox takes an EA perspective on a large range of issues, including, but not limited to, main EA causes.
+You can sign up for their newsletter <a target="_blank" href="https://confirmsubscription.com/h/d/A2BA26698741513A">here</a>.

+* You can also sign up for the newsletters of the different <a target="_blank" href="/learn/orgs/">EA organisations</a> to stay up to date with their progress.

+<a name="podcasts"></a>
+# Podcasts and Videos
+The <a target="_blank" href="https://80000hours.org/podcast/">80,000 Hours Podcast</a> features unusually in-depth conversations on the world’s most pressing problems and how you can use your career to solve them.

+Watch talks from Effective Altruism conferences on the <a target="_blank" href="https://www.youtube.com/channel/UCEfASxwPxzsHlG5Rf1-4K9w/">Centre for Effective Altruism’s youtube channel</a>.

+<a target="_blank" href="http://rationallyspeakingpodcast.org/">Rationally Speaking Podcast</a> Julia Galef speaks to guests as they critically explore a wide range of topics in philosophy, psychology, effective altruism, economics, technology, and more.

+The <a target="_blank" href="https://futureoflife.org/the-future-of-life-podcast/">Future of Life Podcast</a> features Ariel Conn from the Future of Life Institute in conversation with prominent researchers, policy experts, philosophers, and other influential thinkers of all kinds.

+Future of Life Institute's <a target="_blank" href="https://futureoflife.org/ai-alignment-podcast/">AI Alignment Podcast covers and explores the AI alignment problem across a large variety of domains, reflecting the fundamentally interdisciplinary nature of AI alignment.

+The <a target="_blank" href="https://www.sentienceinstitute.org/podcast/">Sentience Institute Podcast</a> features interviews with advocates, scientists, and entrepreneurs about the most effective strategies to expand humanity’s moral circle, with an emphasis on expanding the circle to farmed animals.

+The <a target="_blank" href="https://podcasts.apple.com/us/podcast/future-perfect/id1438157174/">Future Perfect Podcast</a> studies some of today’s issues with an effective altruist lens.
+The first season investigates a range of problems and interventions, and the second the pros and cons of big philanthropy.

+A <a target="_blank" href="https://forum.effectivealtruism.org/posts/B68gjjhZccGtWDuDh/a-list-of-ea-related-podcasts">longer list of relevant podcasts is available here.</a>

+Many EA organisations have collected their videos on their YouTube channels.
+See this <a target="_blank" href="https://forum.effectivealtruism.org/posts/jNye4h2wmsxfmWcKE/where-to-find-ea-related-videos">EA Forum post</a>, which contains links to many of them.

+<a name="blogs"></a>
+# Blogs
+A long list of EA Blogs, and a feed of the most recent blog entries can be found on the <a target="_blank" href="http://eablogs.net/">EA Blog Page.</a>

 <hr>